liahruby/FINTO-MVP-Financial-Management-Platform-/README.md

 - Set and track budget goals.
 - Visualize budget overview and track expenses against goals.

-## Main functionality of this MVP
+## Main functionality and architecture of this MVP
 FINTO is built using R and the Shiny framework, leveraging various packages for a rich user interface and robust server-side logic.

 Programming Language: R

 Main Frameworks: Shiny, ShinyDashboard, ggplot2, dplyr, lubridate, DT

 Paradigm: Functional programming for UI and reactive programming for server logic.

-Architecture Overview:
 UI Definition: Shiny's dashboardPage, dashboardHeader, dashboardSidebar, and dashboardBody components define the user interface.

 Server Logic: The server logic uses reactive values and observers to manage the state and update UI components dynamically.

 Data Management: Transactions and budget data are generated using custom functions and managed using reactive values.